Australia competition watchdog flags concerns over tech firms' use of user data

-(Reuters) - Australia’s competition regulator on Monday outlined concerns about the ability of social media companies like Facebook Inc and Alphabet Inc’s Google to monetize content and the extent to which consumer data is used for targeted advertising.
+Dec 10 (Reuters) - Australia’s competition regulator on Monday outlined concerns about the ability of social media companies like Facebook Inc and Alphabet Inc’s Google to monetise content and the extent to which consumer data is used for targeted advertising.

 “The inquiry has also considered important questions about the range and reliability of news available via Google and Facebook,” the Australian Competition and Consumer Commission (ACCC) said in a statement.